jazzfool/iced_video_player/README.md

 # Iced Video Player Widget

-Composable component to play videos in any Iced application.
+Composable component to play videos in any Iced application built on the excellent GStreamer library.

 <img src=".media/screenshot.png" width="50%" />

 ## Overview

+In general, this supports anything that [`gstreamer/playbin`](https://gstreamer.freedesktop.org/documentation/playback/playbin.html?gi-language=c) supports.

 Features:
 - Load video files from any file path **or URL** (support for streaming over network).
-- Non-blocking (off-thread) automatic buffering.
+- Video buffering when streaming on a network.
+- Audio support.
-- Programmatic play/pause/jump.
+- Programmatic control.
-- Small (around 250 lines).
+- Small (around 300 lines).

-Limitations (to be hopefully fixed):
+Limitations (hopefully to be fixed):
-- Cannot load in-memory video data.
-- Audio playback is not supported.
-- Buffering does not support seeking arbitrarily - you can only seek to buffered frames.
-- FFmpeg is a heavy dependency and overkill (open to recommendations for similar *cross-platform* Rust libraries).
+- GStreamer is a bit annoying to set up on Windows.

+This is a "composable" instead of a `iced::Widget`.
+This is because `Widget`s don't support subscriptions (yet?).
+Once Iced gets animation support (i.e. widgets scheduling a time to update), this can become a widget.

-The player **does not** come with any surrounding GUI controls, but they should be quite easy to implement should you need them;
+The player **does not** come with any surrounding GUI controls, but they should be quite easy to implement should you need them.
-- Play/pause/stop can just be buttons.
-- Seeking can be a slider with an overlay of the thumbnail at the seek time.
-Specifically, the player exposes the buffered frames as images which can be used as thumbnails.
-Through the same API, you can show the user which portions of the video have been buffered.

 ## Example Usage